anxiety-management

 Understanding the Inner Child

-Recognizing these characteristics can help individuals understand how their inner child affects their current emotional state and behaviors.
+Recognizing these characteristics helps individuals understand how their inner child affects their current emotional state and behaviors, enabling them to address the source rather than just the symptoms.

 The Impact of Trauma on the Inner Child